denten-books/plain-text/0-chapter.md

 literary theory.

 A skeptically minded reader may ask, what does all of that have to do with literature?
-The domain of the digital, after all, belongs to computer science.
+Surely, the domain of the digital belongs to computer science.
 What can literary theory contribute to our understanding of digital textuality?
-My media archeological excavations reveal that the history of software engineering shares common intellectual ancestry with literary theory. [[ in the 1920s ]] Both converged on the separation of form and content.
-Both attempted to articulate the idea of structure in documents and narratives.
-And both borrowed heavily from the language of Hegelian aesthetics.[^ln-hegel] Although the two communities have now diverged in their ways of speaking, they could benefit from entering into a constructive dialog.
+My media archeological excavations reveal that the history of software engineering shares common intellectual ancestry with literary theory.
+Both converged on the separation of form and content at the beginning of the twentieth century.
+Both articulated the idea of structure in documents and narratives.
+And both borrowed heavily from the language of Hegelian aesthetics.[^ln-hegel] The two communities have now diverged in their ways of speaking to the point of abandoning that shared legacy. *Plain Text* rebuilds a vocabulary common to both fields.

-Methodologically, I borrow from both fields to make two distinct moves that facilitate dialog.
+I make two distinct methodological moves that further facilitate dialog.
 The first comes from literary formalism, in a strategy of deliberate defamiliarization, or making strange.
 The second reciprocal movement emulates the practice of reverse engineering.
 Unlike defamiliarization, the reverse engineering of devices aims to bring the obscure to light.
 My methodology thus lies in the dual complimentary movement between making known and making strange.
-A metaphor and a machine structure each chapter and the book.
+A metaphor and a machine help organize the book and each of its chapters.

 The language of computation employs many vivid metaphors, which lose their evocative power with frequent use.
-The task of the literary scholar becomes then to renew the metaphor, in a process that involves close reading in search for parallelisms that, as George Lakoff and Mark Johnson explain, structure one conceptual system in terms of another [@lakoff_metaphors_1980, 3-14].
+The task of the literary scholar becomes then to renew the metaphor, in a process that involves close reading in search for parallelisms that, as George Lakoff and Mark Johnson explain, configure one conceptual system in terms of another [@lakoff_metaphors_1980, 3-14].
 Why do we call some software systems "applications" for example?
 The application of what to what?
 Screen textuality manifests itself through a **D**isplay medium (LCD) that is at once continuous (**L**iquid) and discrete (**C**rystal).
 How do these physical properties affect our conceptual understanding of the digital text?
 The very notion of the "literary device" further points to a number of mechanisms for textual diffusion.
 Texts move through devices like typewriters and e-book readers and "devices" like consonance and alliteration.
 Application, crystal, device: these familiar metaphors obscure the complexity